Conflux-Chain/CIPs/CIPs/cip-draft-Add_interface_for_internal_contracts.md

 ## Backwards Compatibility
 <!--All CIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The CIP must explain how the author proposes to deal with these incompatibilities.
 CIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->

-This proposal is backwards compatible.
+This proposal is not backwards compatible.
+Because this introduce new functions to internal contracts and make contract execution have different behaviors.

 ## Test Cases
 <!--Test cases for an implementation are mandatory for CIPs that are affecting consensus changes.
 Other CIPs can choose to include links to test cases if applicable.-->